jsadsad/aA_Classwork/W10D4/notes.md

 To learn, we need to separate between React and Redux.

+`Redux` makes it easy to reason about complex data and UI changes.

 You will need to manually update the state.

-Redux is the most popular implementation of the Flux architecture.
+`Redux` is the most popular implementation of the Flux architecture.

-Remember, State is an object.
-Application state is represented as one giant plain old JavaScript object.
+Remember, `State` is an object.
+Application state is represented as one giant plain old `JavaScript` object.

 Redux copies state and modify it.
 Throw away old state.

 We don't want to mutate the old state because it wants to keep track of modifications.

+`Redux` is good since your data changes over time and you want a single souce of truth.
+The same data is assembled from diffrent sources and can be rendered in several places throughout the UI.

 # Application State